syncfusion-content/flutter-docs/Flutter/chart/series-customization.md

 ## Animation

-[`SfCartesianChart`]() provides animation support for data series.
-Series will be animated whenever the items source changes.
+[`SfCartesianChart`]() provides animation support for the series.
+Series will be animated while rendering.
 Animation is enabled by default, you can also control the duration of the animation using [`animationDuration`]() property.
+You can disable the animation by setting 0 value to that property.

 {% highlight dart %}